 Grammar all depends on the style of writing the writer chooses to use for their work, but there are limits and rules as to how much you can deviate.

 As defined by TheFreeDictionary, grammar, for our use as fiction writers, is a "system of rules implicit in a language, viewed as a mechanism for generating all sentences possible in that language" and "writing or speech judged with regard to such a set of rules".
 Simply put, to answer the question, "What is grammar" is the essence of the English language.

-The English language, which is the most widely written and spoken language in the world, has many rules for its massive and complex structure.
+English, which is the most widely written and spoken language in the world, has many rules for its massive and complex structure.
 Many people say it is the most difficult language to learn, though if I look at languages such as Japanese or Korean, I'm lost.
 But I can't say they are more difficult until I try to learn them.
 Grammar rules are in place in every language in order for the masses to understand what is being said or written.

 If you use a word or phrase out of context, not everyone is going to understand exactly what you are trying to say, especially if they know the real context of a word or phrase and you don't.
 As an author, it is embarrassing to use words out of context.

 Since many of my visitors ask questions like, "What is grammar?", I've put together some English grammar tips to help you avoid seriously embarrassing mistakes with your writing as well as gain a basic understand of English grammar definitions.